flytegg/twilight/README.md

 Twilight has a Redis system that lets you publish messages and listen to incoming messages on any channel you'd like.

 #### Environment variables
-You can use the following Environment variables for your MongoDB:
+You can use the following Environment variables for your Redis Server:
 ```env
 REDIS_HOST="your redis server host"
 REDIS_PORT="your redis server port"